portdeveloper/portdeveloper.github.io/_posts/2024-03-21-building-your-first-erc20.md

     uint8 public decimals = 18;
 }
 ```

+The first line is where we set the license for our code.
+It is very common to use MIT license in web3 development.
+The second line, the pragma is where we specify the Solidity version we are using in a contract. `^0.8.20` means that we are using any version of Solidity from 0.8.20 to 0.9.0.
+More on this [here](https://docs.soliditylang.org/en/develop/layout-of-source-files.html#version-pragma).

 Here we have defined the name, symbol, and decimals of our token.
 Notice the different types of variables we are using.
 We have used `string` for the name and symbol, and `uint8` for the decimals.